kduy/khoaluan/code/implicit.md

 This syntactic sugar is described as a view bound, akin to an upper bound (CC <: Seq[Int]) or a lower bound (T >: Null).

+An upper type bound T <: A declares that type variable T refers to a subtype of type A

 ## V. Type class Pattern
 The Type Class Pattern is ideal for situations where certain clients will benefit from the “illusion” that a set of classes provide a particular behavior that isn’t useful for the majority of clients.